apenella/go-ansible/README.md

 #### Commander interface

-The `Commander` interface is used to define the components that generate the command to be executed.
-The `AnsiblePlaybookCmd` and `AnsibleAdhocCmd` structs implement the `Commander` interface.
+The `Commander` interface defines components responsible for generating the command to be executed.
+The `AnsiblePlaybookCmd` and `AnsibleAdhocCmd` structs implement this interface.
+Below is the definition of the `Commander` interface:

 ```go
 type Commander interface {